How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Passport Photo Lab has built-in helpers for typical size specifications.
 You can also freely enter any size and alignment specifications you want.

-It’s beneficial to first concentrate on taking a good photo.
-Take care of the alignment and size of the photo afterward.
+It’s beneficial to concentrate on taking a good photo first.
+Then, take care of the alignment and size of the photo.

 Printing a Passport Photo at Home vs. Ordering a Print

 If you print the photo at home, consider using photo paper.
-Paper quality plays a significant role in the end result.
-Also, check the print settings and make sure to select the best quality possible.
-Standard settings are usually a compromise between quality, printing speed, and ink consumption.
+Paper quality plays a significant role in the result.
+Also, check the print settings and select the best quality possible.
+Standard settings usually compromise quality, printing speed, and ink consumption.

 Emily has written excellent tips to get a great quality print at home on The Graphics Fairy.
 Make sure to check it out!

 If you need a printed photo but don’t have a suitable printer, you can still take the picture yourself at home.
-Take a photo.
-Crop it to the right size.
-Finally, order a printed version from your favorite photo-printing service.
+Take a photo, crop it to the right size, and finally, order a printed version from your favorite photo-printing service.

 If you live in the U.S., check this photo printing service comparison from PC Magazine.

 Passport Photo Lab tool always takes care of the image file metadata.
 The photo will get printed to the correct size with every printer.
-Just make sure you don’t select any printing options to stretch or shrink the image.
+Make sure you don’t select any printing options to stretch or shrink the image.

 Why Take a Passport Photo Yourself?